 Series D in 2004

-3PAR Inc. is a global provider of utility storage systems for mid-sized to large enterprises, financial services firms, cloud computing service providers, consumer-oriented Internet/Web 2.0 companies, and government entities.
-The company helps organizations to build infrastructures that support the delivery of cloud-based services both internally, and at the scale required by service providers that make a business of selling such services to their external customers.
-The company's enterprise-class storage systems feature a clustered design that supports comprehensive multi-tenancy and was developed to be self-configuring, self-optimizing, self-monitoring, self-healing and scalable.
-The Company's utility storage systems feature an architected, clustered, integrated hardware platform that includes an operating system and a range of software applications.
+3PAR Inc. is a global provider of utility storage systems designed for mid-sized to large enterprises, financial services firms, cloud computing service providers, consumer-oriented Internet/Web 2.0 companies, and government entities.
+The company specializes in helping organizations create infrastructures that enable the delivery of cloud-based services, both internally and at the scale needed by service providers.
+3PAR's enterprise-class storage systems are characterized by a clustered design that supports comprehensive multi-tenancy and are engineered to be self-configuring, self-optimizing, self-monitoring, self-healing, and scalable.
+Their products feature an integrated hardware platform, which includes an operating system and a suite of software applications for efficient data storage and information management.

 Series B in 2004